Chigasaki: Local attractions

 The shoreline from Chigasaki to Kamakura is called the "Shōnan area".
 A popular swimming destination, Chigasaki is well known as the birthplace of Japanese surfing.
 A shop called "Goddess," located only about 20 meters from the shoreline, claims to be the first surfboard shop in Japan.
 Bicycles with metal fittings for holding surfboards are prominent in the area.
-A section of the beach in Chigasaki is called "Southern Beach," inspired by the Southern All Stars, a famous J-pop singing group whose lead vocalist Keisuke Kuwata hails from Chigasaki.
+A section of the beach in Chigasaki is named "Southern Beach", after the rock band Southern All Stars, whose lead vocalist Keisuke Kuwata hails from Chigasaki.
 The symbol of Southern Beach is Eboshi-iwa, a large hat-shaped rock that is visible from the coast.